mizzioisf/openhospital-client/README.md

 Tested on Windows 10 x64.

-# Running POH - Quickstart - full distro

-(see poh downloads on sourceforce for full release packages)

-- unzip the package in any directory
-- browse to the directory
-- on Linux, start POH by running **./oh.sh**
-- on Windows, start POH by double clicking on the **oh.bat** batch file

 # Default directory structure

-We don't need to have or pack empty directories anymore: the scripts take care of crating everything, which is also parametric and user adjustable.
+We don't need to have or pack empty directories anymore: the scripts takes care of creating everything. iEverything is also parametric and user adjustable in the script.
 The default is now clean, simple and **common to all distros:**

 ```